Table of Contents

 In the past, constrictive pericarditis was associated with bacterial pericarditis and purulent pericarditis.
 In the developed world this is a rare finding.
 Constrictive pericarditis is often iatrogenic following open heart surgery or radiation therapy for the treatment of mastocarcinoma and other cancers.
 Radiation induced constrictive pericarditis usually presents 10 years after therapy.
 In the developing world tuberculosis is a common cause of constrictive pericarditis.

-Pathology and Pathophysiology of Constructive Pericarditis
+Pathology and Pathophysiology of Constrictive Pericarditis

-Symptoms of Constructive Pericarditis
+Symptoms of Constrictive Pericarditis

 Signs of constrictive pericarditis

-Constrictive Pericarditis results in a right sided heart failure.
+Constrictive Pericarditis results in a right-sided heart failure.
 Symptoms include: